Mccheese178/Pishock_alarmclock/README.md

 # Pishock_alarmclock
-A fun little alarm that shocks you when it goes off
+_A fun little alarm that shocks you when it goes off_

-# How to use Pishock Alam Clock
+## How to use Pishock Alarm Clock

-1. Download the zip file and extract all to desired location
+1. Download and extract the zip file to a desired location
-2. Open file locaiton after extraciton
-3. Open Command Prompt and type "pip install requests"
-5. Once it installs, navigate to the flie location to open main.py in a text editor
+2. Open a command prompt at the file location and install the required "requests" package with `pip install requests`
-6. Edit the variables (username, api_key, share_code, app_name).
+3. With your favorite editor, edit the variables in `main.py` (username, api_key, share_code, app_name).
 Save then close
-7. Hold shift and right click in the flie location (make sure you do not have a file selected), and then click "open powershell window here"
-8. Type "python main.py" and press enter
+4. Execute main with `python main.py`
-9. Follow promps given
+5. Follow the prompts given

+* _Requires Python 3.11.9_
-## You must keep all files together for the code to run
+* _Keep all files together for the code to run_
-## Requires Python 3.11.9